It is safe to say that protein is one of the best known nutrients in food for active individuals.

 What are Amino Acids?

 Let’s touch on essential amino acids just briefly to build context.
-Amino acids are the building blocks of proteins and there are 20 of them in total, however, our bodies can actually produce the other 11 so we don’t need to worry about them.
+Amino acids are the building blocks of proteins and there are 20 of them in total that the human genetic code directly codes for.
+However, our bodies can actually produce the other 11 so we don’t need to worry about them.
 The nine that are left over can only come from eating food or supplementing our diets.

 What are Complete Proteins?